gptdialogues/chatgpt-output-conversion/README.md

 For more detailed instructions and screenshots, please refer to the official guide on [How to Export ChatGPT History and Data](https://help.openai.com/en/articles/7260999-how-do-i-export-my-chatgpt-history-and-data).

+## Acknowledgments

+In developing this script, I referred to Bastian Moritz's web article, which can be found at [How-to Convert Your Exported ChatGPT Conversations to use with Obsidian](https://www.mxmoritz.com/article/converting-chatgpt-conversations-to-markdown/).